TykTechnologies/demo-slo-prometheus-grafana/README.md

 ## Contribute

-You are welcome to contribute by asking questions in this GitHub project or in the [Tyk Community forum](https://community.tyk.io/).
+You are welcome to contribute by
+* asking questions / suggesting improvment / reporting issues in this GitHub project or in the [Tyk Community forum](https://community.tyk.io/)
+* making pull request - see the [contributing guide](./CONTRIBUTING.md)

 ## Support, questions & feedback